xljones/github-label-controller/README.md

 This is based on the [github-label-maker](https://github.com/mloskot/github-label-maker)

-Python module and script to manage GitHub labels the saner way:
+Python module and script to manage GitHub labels.

 ## Requirements